 Thank you for your question and for contacting Ask About Islam.

-The direction Muslims were commanded to face at that time was the Kaabah in Makkah on the condition that it has to be faced in a way that make them face Al-Aqsa Mosque in Jerusalem at the same time.
+The direction Muslims were commanded to face at that time was the Kaabah in Makkah, but turned toward Al-Aqsa Mosque in Jerusalem at the same time.

 Obviously, facing the direction of Al-Aqsa Mosque while in Makkah means facing the Kaabah at the same time, simply because the geographical location of Makkah happens to be south east of Jerusalem and therefore, Muslims were facing two qiblahs at the one time.
 (Muhammed Abu Zahra, Khatim Al-Nabiyeen, Vol. 2, Dar Al-Fikr Al-Arabi, 2004 pp. 538)

 This direction in which Muslims were facing both Kaabah and Al-Aqsa stressed the connection between Prophet Muhammad and Prophet Abraham (peace be upon them) and the connection between Prophet Muhammad and all Israelite Prophets including Moses and Jesus (peace be upon them).

 Stage 2: Moving to Madinah

 When Prophet Muhammad moved to Madinah, it was geographically and physically impossible to face both qiblahs at the same time, simply because Madinah is between Makkah and Jerusalem.